amalex5/proof-pilgrim/calculus/undoing-the-chain-rule/undoing-the-chain-rule.md

 $$\int\! f'\Big( \,g(x)\, \Big)  \cdot g'(x) \, dx \quad=\quad f\Big(\,g(x)\,\Big)$$

-So if we're trying to take an antiderivative, and if it looks like something that's been chain-ruled,
+So if we're trying to take an antiderivative, and if it looks like something that's been chain-ruled, we can

 aha! it looks like something that's been chain-ruled